EuroNanoLab Overview

 EuroNanoLab Steering Committee members

-• Peter Köllensperger, Norwegian Univ. of Science and Technology (Norway)
+• Peter Köllensperger, Norwegian University of Science and Technology (Norway)

 • Dmitri Petrovykh, INL – Braga (International institution)

-• Sigitas Tamulevičius, Kaunas Univ. of Technology (Lithuania)
+• Sigitas Tamulevičius, Kaunas University of Technology (Lithuania)

-• Frank Dirne, Delft Univ. of Technology (Netherlands)
+• Frank Dirne, Delft University of Technology (Netherlands)

 • Susana Cardoso de Freitas, INESC-MN (Portugal)